iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="DIDUrl+join"></a>

 ### didUrl.join(segment) ⇒ [<code>DIDUrl</code>](#DIDUrl)
-Append a string representing a path, query, and/or fragment to this `DIDUrl`.
+Append a string representing a path, query, and/or fragment, returning a new `DIDUrl`.

 Must begin with a valid delimiter character: '/', '?', '#'.
 Overwrites the existing URL segment and any following segments in order of path, query, then fragment.